zkaufman/sherpa/README.md

 exactly what links do and don't work seem to depends on which of the following two approaches is used to build the documentation.

+### Possible problems

+I have just tried including the `sherpa.astro.xspec` module documentation into the Sphinx documentation.
+I am not sure what happens to the build if you have not built against XSPEC and then try to build the documentation.

 Using the build_sphinx target
 -----------------------------